 Counsellors provide guidance for clients and a support system, rather than working with the deeper levels of the psyche.

 Counselling covers a wide spectrum from the highly trained counsellor to some one who uses counselling skills as part of their role, for example, a nurse or teacher.
-So you may work specifically as a counsellor, or you may use counseling skills and techniques within a different job role.
+So you may work specifically as a counsellor, or you may use counselling skills and techniques within a different job role.

 There are many job opportunities for a counsellor including:

 - Employed by a school or government institution

 - Employed by an HR department

 - Working at a premise with other health practitioners ... and more